 Unsubscribes are a common sight in email marketing, and there can be various reasons for prospects or customers to opt out of mailing lists.
 It is essential not to take them personally.
 The fact is that you can’t stop readers from unsubscribing from your emails, but there are ways to reduce the email unsubscribe rate.

-Here are a few practices that you should consider following if your average unsubscribe rate is not between the ideal 0 and 0.5 percent.
+Here are a few practices that you should consider following if your average unsubscribe rate is not in the ideal range.